PROCEEDINGS OF

 He appears to have spent most of his time at the Accademia

-the Tuscan capital on 10 November, Hewins briefly reentered
+Back in the Tuscan capital on 10 November, Hewins briefly

-America’s Hudson River School, who had been living with the
+the father of America’s Hudson River School, who had been

-nine days, Hewins dispatched his paintings, drawings, and
+in Florence only nine days, Hewins dispatched his paintings,

-prints to Boston, bade his goodbyes, and on 19 November
+drawings, and prints to Boston, bade his goodbyes, and on 19

-departed Florence for Rome, where he arrived five days later.
+November departed Florence for Rome, where he arrived five

-penned only four entries over the ensuing five months in Rome,
+entries over the ensuing five months in Rome, and we know

-and we know little of his activities.
-Not until 12 April 1832
+little of his activities.
+Not until 12 April 1832 do we

-do we learn from Thomas Cole that the two set off together in
+learn from Thomas Cole that the two set off together in a

 Hewins evidently proved to be such an agreeable traveling